george-pov/YTSkedy/docs/development/naming-guidance.md

 - Name methods with verbs or verb phrases.
 - Name properties with nouns, noun phrases, or affirmative booleans such as `IsEnglish`, `CanPublish`, `CanUpdate`, or `CanDelete`.
-- Name collection properties with plural nouns such as `Descriptions`, not `DescriptionList`.
+- Name collection properties with plural nouns such as `Texts`, not `TextList`.
 - Async methods that return `Task`, `Task<T>`, `ValueTask`, or `ValueTask<T>` must end with `Async`.
 - Methods that accept cancellation should name the parameter